bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 <!-- theme: info -->
 > #### Test mode
-> You can simulate transactions in test mode to confirm your integration works correctly.
+> Simulate transactions using test mode to confirm your integration works correctly.

 To configure test mode, complete the following steps: